Craft Feature

 Endpoints can utilize Arc to share state, which is particularly useful when handling concurrent requests.

-You can also create static endpoints that do not depend on instance state:
+You can also create static endpoints that don't depend on instance state:

 #[craft(endpoint(responses((status_code = 400, description = "Wrong request parameters."))))]